 PS9 - Amorphous and disordered materials, liquid crystals

-Microscopy is a prominent tool for the investigation of amorphous materials featuring aperiodic structures (semiconductors, ceramics, metallic glasses, strain glass and polymers).
-These materials represent extremely complex objects for electron microscope studies.
-The symposium invites contributions about microscopic characterization of structurally disordered materials by imaging, diffraction and spectroscopy methods, as well as the structure-properties relations.
+Microscopy is a powerful tool for the investigation of the structure of amorphous and disordered materials (semiconductors, ceramics, metallic glasses, network glasses, colloidal dispersions, liquid crystals and polymers).
+These complex materials are extremely challenging to characterise, and require novel methods and analysis techniques.
+The symposium invites contributions about microscopic characterization of structurally disordered materials by imaging, diffraction and spectroscopy methods, as well as reports of advances in determining structure-properties relationships.
 Materials featuring disorder that is not purely structural, such as polarization, magnetization, or spin domains are not within the scope of this symposium.

 PS10 - Magnetic, ferroelectric and multiferroic materials